Top must see places in BhutanApril 8, 2016 No Responses Mosaic Adventure

 Mosaic Adventure Picks for First-time Visitors: Top 5 Must-see Places in Bhutan

-Dubbed as the Land of the Thunder Dragon, Bhutan is small charming country brimming with culture and tradition.
-It is a Himalayan Kingdom that had lived in isolation over the past several centuries.
+Land of the Thunder Dragon, Bhutan is a small charming country brimming with culture and tradition.
+It is the Himalayan Kingdom that has lived in isolation over the past several centuries.
 Since a few decades ago, the Kingdom has opened its doors to tourism, welcoming visitors from all parts of the world to experience its natural beauty and culture.

 While we at Mosaic Adventure have organized countless tours around this country, we are always as much astounded as our guests by the beauty of Bhutan.
 The experience is like seeing beautiful postcards coming to life.

 Though small in size, the country of Bhutan has some of the richest sceneries and well-preserved culture and traditions that beckon travelers into a magical journey.

 With the overwhelming number of picture-perfect destinations in the Kingdom, picking destinations to see on your first visit can be challenging.
 For beginners, we’ve pinned down the top 5 must-see places to get your journey started.

 1. Taktsang Lhakhang (The Tiger’s Nest)

 According to Bhutanese legends, Taktsang is a monastery sanctified by Guru Rinpoche during the 8th century.
 It was believed that he rode on tigress’ back, flew to the monastery and warded off evil spirits.

 The legend is just as interesting as the visual treat that awaits us at the monastery.

 The Tiger’s Nest offers a breathtaking view to any wanderer.
 Nestled at the side of Paro Valley some 3,000 feet above the ground, climbing the monastery is a good exercise for the lungs and the sight.